Masala Herb

 Instructions

-• Remove the stems form the clean red chili.
-Place into the blender jar and add the scraped fresh coconut.
+• Remove the stems from the clean red chili.
+Place the whole red chili into the blender jar and add the shredded fresh coconut.

-• Continue to add in the Tamarind Paste, Onion, Ginger Garlic and spices (Turmeric, Cumin, black pepper and coriander seed powder) Then add 1 cup of water too.
+• Continue to add in the tamarind Paste (optional), peeled Onion half, Ginger Garlic and spices (ground turmeric, cumin, black pepper and coriander seed powder) Then add 1 cup of water too.

 • Close the lid and blend the paste.
-If the blending is getting heavier, turn off the kitchen gadget, open the lid and add some more water.
+If the blending is getting too heavy, turn off the kitchen gadget, open the lid and add some more extra water.
+The paste should be as fine as possible in consistency.

 Notes

-1. Use a quality strong blender to prepare the paste.
+• Use a quality and powerful blender to prepare the paste.

 Nutrition